PaperMC/docs/docs/velocity/dev/api/event.md

 });
 ```

-### Using ResultedEvent
+### Using `ResultedEvent`

-Velocity uses the generalised `ResultedEvent` for events which have some sort of 'result'.
+Velocity uses the generalized `ResultedEvent` for events which have some sort of 'result'.
 The
 result type of the event is defined by its generic type; for example.
 `PrivateMessageEvent implements ResultedEvent<ResultType>`.